aws-samples/dynamic-image-handler-poc/README.md

 cdk deploy
 ```

-!!!Note This should deploy all the required infra components and the application.
+NOTE: This should deploy all the required infra components and the application.
 Use ALB DNS URL to verify the application.
 Use postman to process the image.
 Make sure, you pass the appropriate S3 bucket and image to succesfully process the images.

 ### Cleanup